PDLT-University-of-York/test-split-site/docs/ultra/documents.md

 ![Icons: attachment, image](images/documents-block-content-attachment-image.png)

-It's technically possible to also upload files and images via the text editor, but we strongly recommend using the dedicated [File Upload](#block-file-upload) and [Image](#block-image) blocks instead.
+It's technically possible to also upload files and images via the text editor, but we strongly recommend using the dedicated [File Upload](#block-file-upload) and [Image](#block-image) blocks instead as these are easier to use and give cleaner results.

 #### Videos